caseyriley/Skywalker/README.md

 ## Getting Started
 <br />
 <br />
-To start using Skywalker either login as a demo user or sing up as a new user.
+To start using Skywalker either login as a demo user or sign up as a new user.
 <br />
 <br />
 <img src="https://i.gyazo.com/6777233f2b503f509678c825f8ed865a.gif" alt="" width="748"/>